Thursday 1 May 2014

 Richard Battye is gaining an increasing reputation as one of the city’s best photographers.
 His artistic work has won plaudits and international acclaim.
 We catch up with him at his studio in Digbeth to find out more

-”I’m the longest serving resident at the Custard Factory.
+Richard Battye has spent his whole working life in Birmingham, moving from Yorkshire to the Midlands as a student in the 1980s.
+After several years working for photographic agencies, he branched out on his own and moved into studios at the Custard Factory, Digbeth.
+He’s still there; now using it as a base for his commercial work, as well as his own personal artistic endeavours.”I’m the longest serving resident at the Custard Factory.
 I first visited it in the early 90s before it had been converted into individual units.
 It had this really interesting feel to it.
 I have also always loved Birmingham, I have often thought of leaving but never have.
 There’s something about the place which keeps me here.”
 Throughout the 90s, Battye pursued commercial work to pay the bills, while also following his own vision.

 His first exhibition to really cause attention was ‘This England’.
 A series of uncompromising shots, bordering on the grotesque, of the UK’s underground scene at the turn of the century.
 “I have always been on the side of the underdog and I love to support these people” says Battye.
 “At the turn of the century people were just getting going with tattoos and body piercings, so it was still quite shocking then.”